Welcome to today's edition of the Rush 24-7 podcast.

 Well, if you start inflating the currency, the same thing happens to savers.

-What they have becomes worthless or less worth less as time goes on.
+What they have becomes worthless or less worthless as time goes on.

 And then what happens?

-Ostensibly, supposedly one-seventh of this country can no longer feed itself.
+If you're taking away their ability to feed themselves, and look at one-seventh, ostensibly, supposedly one-seventh of this country can no longer feed itself.

 And that's how I interpret one-seventh of the country being on food stamps.